Foraging, Using and Storing Wild Fennel

 What are some of the ways you use fennel?
 Leave comments in the comments section!

 Hugs & Self-Reliance!

 P.S.
 Remember to sign up for the Newsletter!
-When you do, you'll get my free eBook, How to Relax Using Herbs, along with other free resources.
+When you do, you'll get access to the free password protected Resource Library with free eBooks, checklists, guides, and more!